This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Unlike the lower 48 United States, southeast Alaska is best visited by water: either cruise or ferry.
-Believe it or not, some communities aren’t reachable by road: there’s no road in or out of Juneau, and it’s the capital!
+Southeast Alaska, on the other hand, is best visited by water: either cruise or ferry.
+Believe it or not, some communities aren’t even reachable by road: there’s no road in or out of Juneau, and it’s the capital!
 Other routes don’t make sense on an Alaskan roadtrip — for example, Skagway to Haines is a 1-hour ferry or a 7 hour drive through the Yukon.

 On top of that, cruises take you past spectacular scenery.
 Every day is a chance to see beautiful fjords, bays, canals, and marine life habitats.
 The journey is part of the adventure.

 Since southeast Alaska looks and feels different from interior Alaska, it’s worth your time to do both places.

 Southeast Alaska: Why cruise instead of taking the local ferry?

 Some travelers will tell you that you’ll never see the real Alaska if you visit by cruise.
 I don’t agree.
 Yes, you have to walk away from the main port area and the row of souvenir shops.
 But just around the corner, there are real communities with cool locals to chat with and amazing, unique activities to try.